-Although this alternative pole offers an additional option for location of the facility, the design of the facility would remain the same.
-As discussed in the section above, mounting both an antenna and equipment box on a utility pole in the right-of-way of Middle Road would not sufficiently disguise the facility to maintain the visual character of the roadway.
+Although this pole is further from structures than other poles in the area, the design of the facility would still consist of mounting equipment directly on the pole.
+As discussed in the section above, mounting both an antenna and equipment box on a utility pole in the right-of-way of N. Jameson Lane would not sufficiently disguise the facility to maintain the visual character of the roadway.
 It is the semi-rural character of these roads throughout the area that brings together the cohesive community character of Montecito.
 In order to maintain the semi-rural character of Montecito's roads, additional visible infrastructure should be avoided to the extent feasible and therefore the equipment for the facilities should be undergrounded.